 Paying for care

-• How much do CCCV services cost and can I get any help with the fees?
+• How much do your services cost and can I get any help with the fees?

-We will put together a detailed plan for each User member which, as well as setting out the care to be delivered, also shows the weekly costs.
-Some people will be entitled to assistance with the cost of their care either from their local Social Services office or via other Government grants.
+We will put together a detailed and costed plan for each User Member which, as well as setting out the care to be delivered, also shows the weekly costs.
+We recognise that care can be costly, and will always seek to agree a plan with each User Member that meets their needs affordably Some people will be entitled to assistance with the cost of their care, and our expert team can provide advice and information to help you make the most of the options available.

 • How do I pay for my care?

 We will send you a bill once a month.
-If you wish to pay by standing order (to save you having to remember to write out a cheque) just let us know.
+If you wish to pay by standing order (to save having to remember to write out a cheque or organise a bank payment) just let us know.

 • Can I afford Home Care?

 We know this is a question that is often asked and there are a few things to consider, including your options on benefits, if applicable.
-See our article (on the link here) that covers this area.
+See our article here that covers this area.

 Home care